zmariann/foxter/README.md

 The app should now be running on `http://localhost:3000` in your browser.

-## Contributing

-If you would like to contribute to Foxter, please fork the repository, make your changes, and submit a pull request.
-Contributions are welcome and appreciated!

 ## Conclusion

 Foxter is a simple and fun application that demonstrates the basic concepts of building a web application using React.
 Whether you're a beginner or an experienced developer, Foxter is a great starting point for learning how to build modern web applications.